arieivs/42/2_server/README.md

 Once you run a container with MariaDB installed, run ```service mysql start``` followed by ```mysql -u root --skip-password``` (to open the MariaDB monitor as the root user) or simply ```mysql```.
 Play around with the commands at [vvarodi's init script](https://github.com/vvarodi/ft_server/blob/master/ft_server/srcs/start.sh) and check [this article](https://forhjy.medium.com/42-ft-server-how-to-install-lemp-wordpress-on-debian-buster-by-using-dockerfile-2-4042adb2ab2c) to understand their purpose.

-## ♾  Assure continuity
+## ♾  Keep it running!
-Find a better name and a proper understanding!!!
+Containers are automatically exited once you finish performing all operations.
+However, you want it to keep running until you tell it otherwise.
 From what I've understood there's at least three ways you can do that:
+1. Run ```echo "daemon off;" >> /etc/nginx/nginx.conf``` in your Dockerfile.
+This will ensure Nginx stays in the foreground.
-1. Add ```bash``` at the end of your init script: this will tell Docker there are still things to be done, so he will keep on waiting for new commands
+2. Add ```bash``` at the end of your init script: this will tell Docker there are still things to be done, so he will keep on waiting for new commands
-2. Create an infinite loop at the end of your init script
+3. Create an infinite loop at the end of your init script
-3. Run ```echo "daemon off;" >> /etc/nginx/nginx.conf``` in your Dockerfile.
-CHECK!!
-Explain daemon off meaning